 A Balanced Gut Microbiome

-If there is an imbalance between good and harmful bacteria, your immune system can get confused and start attacking healthy cells.
-Suppose your immune system cannot distinguish between healthy cells and an invader such as harmful bacteria.
-In that case, it can lead to a host of problems, including autoimmunity, depression, anxiety, and leaky gut
+How do you know if you need probiotics?
+Well, if there’s an imbalance between good and bad bacteria, that’s a good indicator.
+An imbalance in the microbiome can confuse your immune system.
+Oftentimes, this leads pathogens to start attacking healthy cells.
+Suppose your immune system cannot distinguish between healthy cells and an invader.
+Pathogens like harmful bacteria can come in and wreak havoc on your health.
+Left unchecked, this can lead to a host of problems.
+Some of what I often see include autoimmunity, depression, anxiety, and leaky gut

-Taking probiotics daily keeps your microbiome in balance, which promotes a healthy GI tract, relieves digestive discomfort, promotes a regular bowel pattern, and supports overall wellness.
-When you stop taking a probiotic, it creates an opportunity for the harmful bacteria to grow and overpopulate your gut microbiome.
-These opportunistic bacteria can lead to an array of problems, including autoimmune disease.
+Taking probiotics daily keeps your microbiome in balance.
+In turn, a healthy microbiome promotes a healthy GI tract.
+What does this mean for you?
+A healthy GI tract relieves digestive discomfort, including promoting regular bowel patterns.
+In short, it supports overall wellness!
+So, what happens when you stop taking probiotics?
+It creates an opportunity for harmful bacteria to grow.
+As they grow, they can overpopulate your gut microbiome.
+These opportunistic bacteria can lead to an array of problems, including autoimmune diseases.

-I don’t want you to worry.
-I will tell you more about the benefits of taking a probiotic, the types of bacteria living in your gut, and what happens when you stop taking a probiotic.
+Not to worry, I will share the benefits of taking probiotics, as well as the best probiotic for gut health.
+I’ll also share what happens when you stop taking probiotics.
 Before I do, let’s go over what a probiotic is.

-Your gut microbiome is its own ecosystem, a biological community of interacting organisms that live in harmony with one another.
-I like to imagine the gut microbiome as a rainforest with many different species living together.
+Your gut microbiome is its own ecosystem.
+This ecosystem is a biological community of interacting organisms that live in harmony with one another.
+I like to imagine the gut microbiome as a rainforest.
+Inside, there are many different species living together.
 When one species gets out of balance in the rainforest, everything gets out of control.
 When the balance gets disrupted, the good or beneficial plants begin to die, and the bad ones start to take over.
+As you can imagine, it’s not a pretty picture.

 Your gut microbiome works the same way.
-It’s home to 100 trillion microorganisms, including at least 400 different species of bacteria.
+Did you know your microbiome is home to 100 trillion microorganisms?
+That includes at least 400 different species of bacteria!
 These microbes in your gut play crucial roles in digestion, immunity, metabolism, and mood.
 Ideally, all these microbes live in a balanced state.
-However, when the balance is thrown off, and the harmful bacteria begin to overtake the good bacteria, it can keep all of your systems from working optimally.
+However, when the balance is thrown off, it can keep all of your systems from working optimally.
+This typically happens when harmful bacteria begin to overtake the good bacteria.

-Too few or too many microorganisms can cause an array of issues in your gut, such as leaky gut, SIBO, or Candida overgrowth, which are precursors to autoimmune disease, among other troubling problems and uncomfortable symptoms.
+Too few or too many microorganisms can cause an array of issues in your gut.
+Some start to notice symptoms of leaky gut, SIBO, or Candida overgrowth.
+These conditions are precursors to autoimmune disease, among other uncomfortable symptoms.
 That’s where probiotics come in!

 Probiotics Are Living Organisms

 Probiotics are living microorganisms that can work in your gut to support your body in many ways.
-They can be found in dietary supplements and fermented foods, as well as within the natural microbiome of your body.1 You have probably seen probiotics in refrigerated cases at your local grocery store because many probiotic bacteria are naturally sensitive to heat and moisture.2
+You can find them in dietary supplements and fermented foods.
+Also, they live within the natural microbiome of your body.1 You have probably seen refrigerated probiotics at your local grocery store.
+That’s because many probiotic bacteria are naturally sensitive to heat and moisture.2

-Keeping the bacteria in balance by supplying your microbiome with good bacteria in probiotics can help your rainforest thrive.
+Supplying your microbiome with probiotics can help maintain a healthy bacteria balance.
 Let’s talk more about the benefits of taking a probiotic.

 What Happens When You Stop Taking a Probiotic?

-It’s hard to predict what happens when you stop taking probiotics because everyone’s microbiome is different.
-If you’re considering stopping probiotic supplementation, it’s probably worth remembering why you took them in the first place.
+It’s a bit tricky to predict what happens when you stop taking probiotics.
+After all, everyone’s microbiome is different.
+If you’re considering discontinuing your probiotics, take a moment to remember why you took them in the first place.

-Many people take probiotics to “fix” something, whether that be poor digestion, regular bowel movements, or repopulating good bacteria after a round of antibiotics.
+Many people take probiotics to try and “fix” something.
+Meaning, they take probiotics to help alleviate poor digestion or regulate bowel movements.
+Some take them to repopulate good bacteria after a round of antibiotics.
 Once the reason for taking them is over, they stop taking probiotics.
 Some people are okay after stopping probiotics, while others see their symptoms return.

-Most of my patients whose symptoms returned after stopping probiotics were due to an underlying issue such as SIBO or leaky gut.
-The problem with many probiotics on the market is that they don’t work for SIBO, and many probiotics can worsen your symptoms.
+Most of my patients whose symptoms returned after stopping probiotics had underlying issues.
+In many cases, it could be conditions such as SIBO or leaky gut.
+The problem with many probiotics on the market is that they don’t work for SIBO.
+In fact, many probiotics can make your symptoms worse!

-Here’s why.
-Your small intestine is not meant to have much bacteria in it, and it interferes with digestion and nutrient absorption.
-Some bacteria are necessary for these functions. you want your bacteria levels to be just right for optimal digestion and absorption.
-When bacteria are present in the small intestine, they are often of the lactobacillus or bifidobacterium species.
+Here’s why this happens.
+Your small intestine is not meant to have a lot of bacteria in it.
+Having too much bacteria actually interferes with digestion and nutrient absorption.
+Some bacteria are necessary for these functions.
+The key is to have your bacteria levels to be just right for optimal digestion and absorption.
+When there are bacteria in the small intestine, it’s often the lactobacillus or bifidobacterium species.

-Most probiotic supplements contain lactobacillus or bifidobacterium, so using this type of probiotic increases the bacteria in your small intestine and adds fuel to the fire.
-For this reason, I believe soil-based probiotics for SIBO are the best probiotics for SIBO.
+Most probiotic supplements contain lactobacillus or bifidobacterium.
+So, using this type of probiotic increases the bacteria in your small intestine and adds fuel to the fire.
+For this reason, I believe soil-based probiotics are the best probiotic for gut health, especially those with SIBO.

 The Benefits of Taking a Probiotic

-The good bacteria in your gut have a range of essential jobs, including helping you digest food, synthesizing essential vitamins such as the B vitamins thiamine and riboflavin, absorbing water, and fending off dangerous bacteria that can upset your gut microbiome.3 So, why is it important to take a probiotic?
+The good bacteria in your gut have a range of essential jobs.
+For instance, they help you digest food, synthesize essential vitamins, and absorb water.
+Good bacteria also fend off dangerous bacteria that can upset your gut microbiome.3 So, why is it important to take a probiotic?
 Well, I’m going to tell you about the benefits of taking a probiotic.

 Probiotics Support Optimal Weight

-Probiotics facilitate optimal digestion and nutrient absorption and promote the production of short-chain fatty acids by breaking down fiber, which your body cannot digest.
+Probiotics facilitate optimal digestion and nutrient absorption.
+In addition, they promote the production of short-chain fatty acids.
+They do this by breaking down fiber, which your body doesn’t digest.
 These short-chain fatty acids impact metabolism, appetite, and energy production.

-It’s thought that certain probiotics inhibit the absorption of dietary fat, increasing the amount of fat excreted in your stool.
+It’s thought that certain probiotics inhibit the absorption of dietary fat.
+As a result, you may have more fatty stool.
 In other words, they make your body “harvest” fewer calories from the foods you eat — certain bacteria, such as those from the Lactobacillus family, function in this way.4

 Probiotics Support Gut Balance

 Probiotics support a healthy balance of gut flora in your body.
 As I mentioned, everyone’s gut has a mix of good and bad bacteria.
 The most common examples of good bacteria are Lactobacillus, Bifidobacterium, and Streptococcus.
-There are many types of harmful bacteria as well, yet the most common include Clostridium perfringens, Escherichia coli, and Staphylococcus.
+There are many types of harmful bacteria as well.
+Furthermore, the most common of these include Clostridium perfringens, Escherichia coli, and Staphylococcus.

-The good bacteria in your microbiome help protect the cells in your intestinal wall from invading pathogens by crowding them out and breaking them down.
-Probiotics also promote the repair of damaged tissue by supporting your immune system and the cells that build a structure called the extracellular matrix, which keeps your intestinal lining in good condition.5
+Additionally, good bacteria help protect your intestinal wall from invading pathogens.
+They do this by crowding them out and breaking them down.
+Probiotics also promote the repair of damaged tissue by supporting your immune system.
+In addition, probiotics support the cells that build a structure called the extracellular matrix.
+The extracellular matrix keeps your intestinal lining in good condition.5

 Probiotics Support Your Immune System

 I’ve always said your gut is the gateway to your health.
 Remember, 80% of your immune system is in your gut.
-This is especially important to women because we are more susceptible to autoimmune diseases, particularly lupus and thyroid conditions like hypothyroidism.6
+This is especially important to women.
+Women are more susceptible to autoimmune diseases, particularly lupus and thyroid conditions.6

-The good bacteria in your gut promote a healthy inflammatory response to pathogenic (harmful) bacteria.
-Chronic inflammation is one of the root causes of autoimmunity, so keeping it at bay is critical for optimal health.
+The good bacteria in your gut also promote a healthy inflammatory response.
+Chronic inflammation is one of the root causes of autoimmunity.
+For this reason, keeping inflammation at bay is critical for optimal health.

 Probiotics Support A Regular Bowel